 you might have a legal case against the drone owner.
 But keep in mind that such claims are very hard to prove.

-We might not yet have an answer for how to legally take down a drone.
-The technology has evolved at a much greater speed and the laws have not caught up yet.
 I have written a comprehensive article to discuss if is it legal to fly drones over houses.

 How to disable a drone on your property?